-Fiber– a prebiotic- passes through the gut relatively undigested until it reaches the small intestine.
+A prebiotic- passes through the gut relatively undigested until it reaches the small intestine.
 Once in the small intestine, the bacteria ferment and break down the fiber and are consequently rewarded with a delicious meal- an exchange that keeps the healthy bacteria flourishing.

 To keep your gut bacteria well fed, aim for 20-30 grams of fiber a day, and be sure to increase it gradually to prevent any unpleasant side effects, like gas and bloating.

-Foods high in probiotics– like yogurt with active cultures, kombucha, naturally fermented sauerkraut and pickles, tempeh, tofu and more- introduce new and healthy bacteria to the gut, increasing biodiversity and boosting the growth of healthy, happy bacteria.
+Like yogurt with active cultures, kombucha, naturally fermented sauerkraut and pickles, tempeh, tofu and more- introduce new and healthy bacteria to the gut, increasing biodiversity and boosting the growth of healthy, happy bacteria.